yaamurozturk/CRA/output_summary.md

 10.3390/nano9101500 | 2

-## Summary for Retracted articles citations
+## Summary for Retracted articles citations: How many times a paper cites a retracted article.

 Retracted.DOI | n
 --- | ---